List of Marvel Cinematic Universe films

-The Marvel Cinematic Universe (MCU) centers on a series of American superhero films produced by Marvel Studios based on characters that appear in publications by Marvel Comics.
+The Marvel Cinematic Universe (MCU) centers on American superhero films produced by Marvel Studios, based on characters from Marvel Comics publications.
 The MCU is the shared universe in which all of the films are set.
-The films have been in production since 2007, and in that time Marvel Studios has produced and released 37 films, with at least 8 more in various stages of development.
-It is the highest-grossing film franchise of all time, having grossed over $32.4 billion at the global box office.
-This includes Avengers: Endgame, which became the highest-grossing film of all time at the time of its release.
+Marvel Studios has released 38 films since 2008 and has at least eight more in various stages of development.

-The films are written and directed by various individuals and feature large, often ensemble, casts.
-Marvel Studios president Kevin Feige has produced every film in the franchise, while other Marvel Studios executives have also produced some films alongside Feige, including the studio's former CEO Avi Arad for the first two releases.
-Other individuals have also produced select MCU films, including Gale Anne Hurd for The Incredible Hulk; Amy Pascal for the Spider-Man films; Lauren Shuler Donner, Ryan Reynolds, and Shawn Levy for Deadpool & Wolverine; and Anthony and Joe Russo for Avengers: Doomsday and Avengers: Secret Wars.
+Marvel Studios president Kevin Feige has produced every MCU film, with some films having additional producers and production companies.
+The Spider-Man films are owned, financed, and distributed by Sony Pictures and co-produced by Sony's Columbia Pictures and Pascal Pictures.
+The MCU films are written and directed by various individuals and feature large, often ensemble, casts.
+They are released in groups called "Phases", with three phases making up a "Saga".
+The MCU is the highest-grossing film franchise of all time, grossing over $35 billion at the global box office.
+This includes Avengers: Endgame, which became the highest-grossing film ever at the time of its release in 2019.